archanasheshadri/SF311-Infrastructural-event-analysis/Analysis.md

 ![](Analysis_files/figure-markdown_strict/unnamed-chunk-6-1.png)

-We can see that the concentration of requests are around the **Mission district** and **Financial district** localities.
+I can see that the concentration of requests are around the **Mission district** and **Financial district** localities.
 The responsible authorities can make use of this data and take required action for the requests.